Wologman/Mental_Health/00_Effective Remote Work Habits.md

 1. There are clear goals every step of the way.   -- Good planning
 2. There is immediate feedback to one’s actions.   -- Take small steps, test ideas
+3. There is a balance between challenges and skills.
+	- Combine 1&2,
-3. There is a balance between challenges and skills. -- Combine 1&2, also plan how to build up the skills first before I find a problem overwhelming.
-And have really great note-taking habits so once I've figured out something, the knowledge is recorded.
+	- Plan how to build up the skills first before I find a problem overwhelming.
+	- Have really great note-taking habits so once I've figured out something, the knowledge is recorded.
+I can feel confident I'm not re-learning every time.
-4. Action and awareness are merged.    -- What I'm doing right now
+4  Action and awareness are merged.    -- Happens naturaly when you're focused
 5. Distractions are excluded from consciousness. -- Work on eliminating distractions, but once the flow is achieved this is less of a barrier, I'll find it easier to stay away.
 6. There is no worry of failure.  -- Build my confidence
-7. Self-consciousness disappears.  -- By not seeking validation from others
+7. Self-consciousness disappears.  -- Don't seek validation from others
-8. The sense of time becomes distorted.  -- Yip, this is familair, time to be back there!
+7. The sense of time becomes distorted.  -- Yip, this is familair, time to be back there!
 9. The activity becomes autotelic (having an end or purpose in itself)  -- Chose challenges I'm passionate about, to the extent I can.
 The rest of the time remember it's all about the effort, not the result

 ### Goals & Motivation